 Mathurin scores 29, No. 11 Arizona beats Oregon State 90-65

-CORVALLIS, Ore.
-(AP) Bennedict Mathurin scored a season-high 29 points, including four 3-pointers, and No. 11 Arizona beat Oregon State 90-65 on Sunday.
+CORVALLIS, Ore.- Bennedict Mathurin scored a season-high 29 points, including four 3-pointers, and No. 11 Arizona beat Oregon State 90-65 on Sunday.

 Christian Koloko added 12 points for the Wildcats (7-0, 1-0 Pac-12), who won their fourth straight against the Beavers.
 Mathurin finished with six rebounds.